-HOW WILL SMES BE ABLE TO PARTICIPATE IN HORIZON EUROPE?
+HOW WILL SMEs BE ABLE TO PARTICIPATE IN HORIZON EUROPE?

-The involvement of industry-SMEs and large companies-in Horizon Europe will be essential to deliver on the programme's objectives, relating for example to the creation of sustainable jobs and growth.
+The involvement of industry-SMEs and large companies in Horizon Europe will be essential to deliver on the programme's objectives, relating for example to the creation of sustainable jobs and growth.
 For this reason, SMEs are eligible and encouraged to participate across almost all parts of Horizon Europe.
-The European Innovation Council under the Open Innovation pillar is specifically aimed at supporting breakthrough innovation and scaling-up companies, but SMEs also have an important role to play in solving the global challenges under pillar 2 across clusters, missions and partnerships.
+The European Innovation Council under the Innovative Europe Pillar is specifically aimed at supporting breakthrough innovation and scaling-up companies, but

+SMEs also have an important role to play in solving the global challenges under Pillar II across clusters, missions and partnerships.